Model monitoring tutorial#

 Invoke the model again#

 The controller checks for new datasets every base_period to send to the app.
 Invoking the model a second time ensures that the previous window closed and therefore the data contains the full monitoring window.
-From this point on, the applications are triggered by the controller.
-The controller checks the Parquet DB every 10 minutes (or non-default base_period) and streams any new data to the app.
+The controller checks the Parquet DB every 10 minutes (or higher number, user-configurable), and streams any new data to the app.

 model_name = "RandomForestClassifier"